PankratzLab/Genvisis-Docs/parse-sample-files-illumina.md

-### Illumina Data Sets

-2. Parse Sample Files
+### Parse Sample Files (Illumina)

-    * Convert the .csv report files into a Genvisis native format
+Convert the .csv report files into a Genvisis native format.